cloud-ark/kubeplus/README.md

 resource/specproperty-relationship
 ```

 More details on how to use these annotations can be found [here](./details.rst).
+We maintain a table of annotations for Open source Operators that we curate [here](./Operator-annotations.md).

 ### Client-side kubectl plugins